jonoroboto/gatsby/docs/docs/sourcing-from-prismic.md

 Before initializing your Gatsby project you should sign up for an account on [Prismic.io](https://prismic.io/).
 The free plan is a perfect fit for personal or smaller projects.
 Create a new blank repository to get to the content overview of your repository.

-Create your first custom type (Repeatable Type) with the name `Post` and add some fields to it.
+Create your first custom type (Repeatable Type) with the name `Post` and add some fields to it, in this demo we use: `UID`,  `Title`, `Content` and `Date`.
 Choose rational names for the `API ID` input while configuring a field because these names will appear in your queries.
 You should always add the `uid` field in order to have a unique identifier (e.g. for filtering).
 Then switch to the content overview and create a new document with your `Post` type.
 Fill out the fields and publish the item.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/yrOYLNiYtBQ?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>